Freshwater salinization: Biomodification of salt toxicity

 Due to numerous concurrent stressors present in freshwater communities, increased levels of salinization may have unforeseen effects caused by interactions with other compounds.
 Freshwater salinization syndrome (FSS) is cited to be a familiar threat to freshwater located in North America and Europe.
 The interactions between salt and pH, nutrients, metals, and base cations is not adequately known, though may exacerbate existing issues to negatively effect water quality, carbon dioxide concentrations, and biodiversity.
 The ion concentration of salt toxicity may change the level of reactivity a species will respond with.
 To be able to properly recognize the threat salinity plays requires the proper proportions of each ion present to be accounted for.
 Sensitivity also varies between species.
 Studies focusing on the abiotic interactions with freshwater organisms found that salinity had an additive effect on the detrimental compounds being observed for the majority of the time, but not always, which makes the prediction process difficult for scientists.

-Salinization and alkalization have been linked through the study of arid regions across North America and have negatively effected 37% and 90% of freshwater drainage areas, respectively.
+Salinization and alkalization have been linked through the study of arid regions across North America and have negatively affected 37% and 90% of freshwater drainage areas, respectively.
 Their interaction is best noted by the levels of rising pH in streams and rivers measured in 232 USGS sites in 2018.
 Among these sites, 66% have shown a significant escalation of pH, the most commonly affected area being heavily populated cities in the east and mid-west.
 Along with the usual salinization offenders of agricultural runoff and road ice, lime and concrete quickly weather down to contribute base ions and salts into water streams.
 Noticeable signs of FSS include infrastructure deterioration, lowered biodiversity, and the increased mobilization of pollutants within an aquatic system.
 In conjunction with photosynthetic organisms, basic levels of pH can enter a positive feedback loop via the deficiency of dissolved carbons in the water in relation to the amount of dissolved carbon dioxide, thus further exacerbating FSS.